-Being on this page suggests you are serious about learning Economics, which is a really wise move. 🙂 Perhaps, you have read our article about the Benefits of Learning Economics.
+Being on this page suggests you are serious about learning JC A Level Economics, which is a really wise move. 🙂 Perhaps, you have read our article about the Benefits of Learning Economics.

 But faced with a choice of taking H1 or H2 Economics, what should you do?